gmininberg/odisea_ex_1/README.md

 # odisea_ex_1

+# WIFI
+Network : VonageGuest (Click on -  'Already have an account?
+Sign in' at the buttom of the page ) Username	91406096
+Password	029328

 # how to use Twisted
 you can look at this example: http://cs.uccs.edu/~cs526/svoip/src/shtoom/shtoom/sip.py but this is the main flow you need: